-It’s a story with several layers.
-According to Monaco Matin while the international press had widely relayed certain information, it seems that Rayo Withanage never completed his offer for purchasing the property, put forth in December 2016.
+It’s not a simple story.
+While the international press had widely relayed certain information, it seems that Rayo Withanage never completed his offer for purchasing the property, put forth in December 2016.
 The businessman of Sri Lankan origin and Fiji native lives between London and Brunei.
 He was believed to be the owner of Pablo Picasso’s last mansion in Mougins, which has been denied by Maxime Van Rolleghem.
 The latter, a lawyer at the Grasse Bar, is the weapon of choice for Dutch councils representing the previous purchaser’s bank.

-“I pursue, on behalf of this bank, the sale of the foreclosed real estate.
+He pursued, on behalf of this bank, the sale of the foreclosed real estate.
 A first hearing was scheduled last 2 February before the Grasse tribunal.
-The hearing was rejected because the party presented a buyer”.
+The hearing was rejected because the party presented a buyer.

 Since then, the situation has not changed much.
-“Time passed.
-We had re-posted the sale for 8 June but Mr. Wilhanage did not present himself.
+They had re-posted the sale for 8 June but Mr. Wilhanage did not present himself.
 The bank itself requested to purchase it for €18,360 million, Mr. Withanage outbid in the next eight days.
-But the acquisition was never finalized before a notary.”
+But the acquisition was never finalized before a notary.